Ship Pricing

 How Much Does Icon of the Seas Cost?

 Icon commands a premium.
-As the world's largest cruise ship at 248,663 gross tons, Royal Caribbean prices it above the rest of their fleet.
+As the world's largest cruise ship at 248,663 gross tons, Royal Caribbean prices it at the very top of their fleet.

 Here's the Icon of the Seas cabin prices and room prices you should actually budget, based on our tracking data (for context on how these compare to the broader market, see our average cruise prices breakdown):